UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.0.building.UE4.Editor.md

 ### Compile Sample C++ (cpp) "Editor" Files

-this is **an additional step** that needs to be done differently from the BluePrint only project.
+(this is **an additional step** that needs to be done differently from the BluePrint only project.)

-now, with the new C++ project created from the steps just above:
+with the new C++ project created from the steps just above:

 #### on Windows